 - achieved a cumulative graduate grade point average of at least 3.5 on a 4.0 scale or, for new graduate students, a cumulative undergraduate grade point average of at least 3.3 on a 4.0 scale, and

-- submitted the complete two-page application with a resume to the College of Graduate and Professional Studies.
+- submitted the complete application with a resume to the College of Graduate and Professional Studies.

 Graduate assistants, once appointed, must maintain grade point averages of 3.0 or better.
 Graduate students may be retained as assistants only as long as they are registered as current full-time or part-time students in good academic standing and are performing their teaching, academic, or research support duties satisfactorily.